 Rutgers-Eagleton Washington Internship Award Program

-This donor-supported award program provides up to $6000.00 awards to outstanding Rutgers undergraduate students for in-person summer internships in government/public service in Washington, D.C.
-The monetary award is meant to ease the financial burden of working in Washington D.C. and is intended to offset living expenses.
+An award program providing up to $6,000.00 to outstanding Rutgers undergraduate from all campuses, majors, and years for in-person summer internships in government, nonprofit, or advocacy organizations in Washington, D.C.
+The monetary award is meant to ease the financial burden of interning in D.C. and is intended to offset living expenses.

 About the Rutgers-Eagleton Washington Internship Award Program

-This donor-supported award program provides up to $6,000.00 grants to outstanding Rutgers undergraduate students for in-person summer internships in government/public service in Washington, D.C.
-The monetary award is meant to ease the financial burden of working in Washington D.C. and is intended to offset living expenses.
+An award program providing up to $6,000.00 awards to outstanding Rutgers undergraduate students for in-person summer internships in government, nonprofit, or advocacy organizations in Washington, D.C.
+The monetary award is meant to ease the financial burden of interning in D.C. and is intended to offset living expenses.
 Rutgers undergraduate students from all three campus locations are eligible to apply.
-Learn about the impact the program has on students’ education and professional development by meeting the 2023 award recipients.
+Learn about the impact the program has on students’ education and professional development by meeting the 2024 award recipients.

 Eligibility

-- Applicants are not required to have an internship in place at the time of application.
+• Applicants are not required to have an internship in place at the time of applying.

-- Awardees will be required to independently secure their Washington, D.C. internship positions by May 26, 2023 in order to be eligible to receive their award.
-Eagleton staff can provide assistance identifying internship opportunities.
+• Awardees will be required to independently secure their Washington, D.C. internship positions by May 29, 2026 in order to be eligible to receive their award.
+Eagleton staff can provide some assistance identifying internship opportunities.

-- Rutgers undergraduates from all majors and all campus locations are encouraged to apply.
+• Rutgers undergraduates from all majors, class years, and all campus locations are encouraged to apply.

 Application